 Haha!
 Only if you could get it!

-Though it’s hard to find more time to sleep, but being rested increases your productivity.
+Though it’s hard to find more time to sleep, being rested increases your productivity.
 If you write with a tired mind, it will take longer and affect the quality of your document.
 On the other hand, adequate sleep keeps you focused on your writing.

 2) Set your goals